-The implementer must set the Site ID Form flag to "Yes" for those sites that were Federal LQGs or TSDFs during the reporting year.
+The implementer (i.e., the Authorized State or EPA Region) must set the Site ID Form flag to "Yes" for those sites that were Federal LQGs or TSDFs during the reporting year.
 The implementer must set the Site ID Form flag to "No" for those generator sites that were not Federal LQGs or TSDFs during the reporting year.

-The implementer may have a TSDF which did not generate or manage waste during the reporting year (i.e., has no GM or WR Form).
+NOTE The implementer may have a TSDF which did not generate or manage waste during the reporting year (i.e., has no GM or WR Form).
 Because TSDFs must report, the implementer would set the Site ID Form flag to "Yes" even if they do not have GM or WR Forms.